Biggest Wedding Planning Mistakes (and How to Avoid Them)

 Avoid the problem: If you’re planning an outdoor wedding, you need a backup for inclement weather.
 Make sure your venue offers sturdy tents should it downpour during the ceremony, and an indoor space that can accommodate your wedding in the event of extreme weather.

-8 wedding planning mistakes that impact your guests
+Discover 8 wedding planning mistakes that can impact your guests:

 Yes, this is your big day, but consider the comfort and enjoyment of your guests throughout the wedding planning process too.
 Avoid these common mistakes that could frustrate your guests.